datacarpentry/openrefine-socialsci/_episodes/03-Filtering and Sorting.md

 > ## Exercise
 >
-> Use `include / exclude` to select only entries from one of these two species.
+> Use `include / exclude` to select only entries from one of these two roof types.
 >
 > > ## Solution
 > >
 > > 1.
 In the facet (left margin), click on one of the names, such as `mabatisloping`.
 Notice that when you click on the name, or hover
 > > over it, there are entries to the right for `edit` and `include`.
 > > 2.
 Click `include`.
-This will explicitly include this species, and exclude others that are not expicitly included.
+This will explicitly include this roof type, and exclude others that are not expicitly included.
 Notice that the
 > option now changes to `exclude`.
 > > 3.
-Click `include` and `exclude` on the other species (`Chaetodipus baileyi`) and notice how the two entries appear and disappear
+Click `include` and `exclude` on the other roof type and notice how the two entries appear and disappear
 > >  from the table.
 > >
 > {: .solution}